The “Edge” of AI

 • Mamba architecture attempts to get rid of the quadratic complexity of Transformers.

-Inference optimization techniques like quantization, distillation, and Mixture of Experts (MoE) are also streamlining this process.
+Inference optimization techniques like quantization, distillation, and Mixture of Experts (MoE) make this change possible.